-From tackling a pressing social issue on a Breakout Princeton fall or spring break trip, to joining an ongoing service project with the Student Volunteer Council (SVC) and Community House, or working with a student organization or the Pace Council for Civic Values (PCCV), the Pace Center’s student-led, student-driven initiatives offer many ways to get involved and make a difference.
+From exploring a pressing social issue on a Breakout Princeton fall or spring break trip, to joining an ongoing service project with the Student Volunteers Council (SVC) and Community House, or serving with a student advocacy organization or the Pace Council for Civic Values (PCCV), the Pace Center’s student-driven initiatives offer many ways to get involved and make a difference.

-Over the summer, students can continue to learn and engage through internships with programs like Princeton Internships in Civic Service (PICS) and the Daniel and Florence Guggenheim Internships in Criminal Justice.
-Graduating seniors can extend service with a post-graduate fellowship.
+Over the summer, students can continue to learn and engage through internships with programs like the John C. Bogle ’51 Fellows in Civic Service, Projects for Peace and the Daniel and Florence Guggenheim Internships in Criminal Justice.
+Graduating seniors can extend service with a postgraduate fellowship.

 Other civic-engagement programs on campus include:

 Community-Based Learning Initiative (CBLI).
 CBLI connects students’ academic work with their interest in and concern for the communities around the University.
 Working with local nonprofits, students develop research projects, collect and analyze data, and share their results and conclusions, not just with their professors, but also with organizations and agencies that can make use of the information.